 NYC DOE Discipline Code

 At our school all rules and regulations regarding discipline and consequences are derived from the NYC DOE Discipline Code.
 The Discipline Code covers infractions and the range of possible disciplinary and other responses for grades K-5 and grades 6-12.
-The guide is available in all nine languages and can be downloaded at the link below.
+The Discipline Code guide is available in all nine languages.